graemefox/mimi/README.md

 **Fig. 3**

-A section of flanking sequence (in between a priming region and the microsatellite itsel).
+A section of flanking sequence (in between a priming region and the microsatellite itself).
 One individual has a significant deletion mutation (highlighted in red) in otherwise strong sequence conservation.

 ![Figure3 - insertion/deletion mutation](/images/fig2.png)